alexandergrib/ms4-store/readme_media/docs/deployment.md

     * Here you can either Clone or Download the repository.
     * Open Git Bash.
     * Change the current working directory to the new location, where you want the cloned directory to be.
-    * Type `git clone`, and then paste the URL that was copied in Step 4.
+    * Type `git clone` and then paste the URL that was copied in Step 4.
     * Press Enter, and your local clone will be created.
     * Run `git remote rm origin` in your terminal to remove the link to this repo.
 2. Install Python's required packages